adrury0726/Price-Digest-API-Integration/README.md

 This is a professional API I integrated for Pawnee Leasing Corporation.
 This was the first time I really had the opportunity to showcase my C# skills and professionally integrate an API with our website.
 If you're here for learning purposes, I hope this can be useful to you.
 If you're here just to check out what I've done, I really hope you enjoy it!

+Key info for my project:

+* You'll notice in my SQL queries that I use @ApplicationNum and @SubscriberID in all of them.
+This is because I work for a leasing company where we have millions of applications.
+Those two variables are key information to trace each asset back to a specific application for an applicant.

+* My GetRequests are what I used to plug in values that are within our tables so that I can send API requests based on that information.